 It seems that the best answer to this is to be as transparent as possible about how their data is being used and maintained.

 As a modern marketer, you should be delivering personalized content or service recommendations to your customers in order to ensure they are reaping the benefits of the new regulation.

 Actively offer customers the chance to update their marketing preferences, being sure to highlight the benefits they will gain by sharing their information. with personalized offers being delivered to them, they are much more likely to stay engaged with the brand.

-For both B2C and B2B marketers, in order to retain customer data, GDPR requires them to truly harness individualized communication that is tailored to customers’ needs.
+For both B2C and B2B marketers, in order to retain customer data, data privacy laws require them to truly harness individualized communication that is tailored to customers’ needs.

 It seems that different methods of personalization are being adopted by brands to encourage consumers to opt-in to data sharing.

 For instance, many businesses are offering customers the chance to sign up to receive an e-book containing information that addresses their unique industry challenges.